rickstaa/stable-learning-control/docs/source/dev/doc_dev.rst

 .. contents:: Table of Contents

-The MLC framework contains two `Github actions`_ that automatically check and deploy new documentation:
+The BLC framework contains two `Github actions`_ that automatically check and deploy new documentation:

     * The `docs_check_ci`_ action checks your changes to see if the documentation still builds.
-    * The `docs_publish_ci`_ action deploys your documentation if a new version of the MLC framework is released.
+    * The `docs_publish_ci`_ action deploys your documentation if a new version of the BLC framework is released.

 Automatic build instructions
 ============================